 The providing of such personal data will always be voluntary based on your consent (i.e. you actively providing us such information).
 Without providing such information you may, however, not be able to use the services or purposes for which the information is requested.

 We may in certain circumstances also collect personal data not directly provided by you, but from third parties to the extend relevant and permitted by applicable law, e.g. in connection with a job application.
 We may, subject to your consent, seek references about you from former employers or any other references provided by you.

 Swisspath collects and stores information that your browser automatically transmits to us in „server log files“ when visiting our website.
 These may include the following data:

-This data is stored by us until it is automatically deleted within six months at the latest.
+This data will not be combined with data from other sources.
+It is stored by us until they are automatically deleted within six months at the latest.

 We will use the information provided by you for the lawful purposes which were evident from the circumstance or indicated at the time of collection which may include the following purposes:

-Should the processing be based on your consent or our legitimate interests, you may withdraw consent or object to that processing at any time by contacting us directly at email@example.com.
+Should the processing be based on your consent or our legitimate interests, you may withdraw consent or object to that processing at any time by contacting us by using the contact details set out in Section 1.
 The personal data processed before we receive your request may still be legally processed.

 We take necessary measures to ensure only our authorized personnel on a need to know basis will have access to your personal data to fulfill the purposes for which your personal data was collected.